 [Mouse moves over the bid price column to show the following text in Area 4.]

-This column displays the bid price, ie the price at which Enron is willing to buy, the product described for the quantity given in the column to the left.
+This column displays the bid price, ie the price at which Enron would like to buy the product described for the quantity given in the column to the left.

-Select the price notification option under “Preferences” to obtain a visual warning of the movement in price.
-When this option is selected the price will flash into a green color if the price moves up.
+The price notification function will cause the price cells to flash into a green color if the price moves up.
 If the price moves down then the price will flash into red.
 Once the price has stopped moving then the text will revert back to the normal color scheme and stop flashing.

-Click on the link below to find out how to turn this warning on and off.
+The function is set to default to on.
+To find out how to turn the notification function off select the “Notification” option under “Preferences” or click on the link below.

-Preferences – Price notification (Hypertext link)
+Preferences – Notification (Hypertext link)

 Offer Quantity